-The term, neuroplasticity, gained prominence in the latter half of the 20th century when new research showed many aspects of the brain remain changeable (or "plastic") even into adulthood.
-This notion contrasts with the previous scientific consensus that the brain develops during a critical period in early childhood, then remains relatively unchangeable (or "static") afterward.
+The term, neuroplasticity, gained prominence in the latter half of the 20th century when research discovered many functions of the brain remain changeable (or "plastic") even into adulthood.
+This notion contrasts with the previous scientific consensus that proposed the brain develops during a critical period in early childhood, then remains relatively unchangeable (or "static") afterward.

-Neuroplastic change can occur in small ways, such as physiological changes to individual neurons, or in whole brain ways, such as cortical remapping in response to injury.
+Neuroplastic change can occur in small ways, such as physiological changes to individual neurons or in large ways when tracts of neurons combine to bring about cortical remapping in response to injury.
 Behavior, environmental stimuli, thought, and emotions may also cause neuroplastic change.
-Thus it is that the training involves behavior, thought and emotions.
+Thus it is that this project uses changes in behavior, thought, emotions, and imagination.

 The adult brain is not "hard-wired" with fixed neuronal circuits.
 There are many instances of cortical and subcortical rewiring of neuronal circuits in response to training as well as in response to injury.
 There is solid evidence that neurogenisis (birth of brain cells) occurs in the adult brain—and such changes can persist well into old age.

 Aerobic exercise promotes adult neurogenisis by increasing the production of neurotrophic factors, compounds that promote growth or survival of neurons.
-Consistent aerobic exercise over a period of several months induces marked clinically significant improvements in executive function and increased gray matter volume in multiple brain regions, particularly those that give rise to cognitive control.
-Thus this training requires consistent exercise—as aerobic as possible.
+Consistent aerobic exercise over a period of months induces clinically-significant improvements in executive function and increased gray matter volume in multiple brain regions.
+This Program requires consistent aerobic exercise.

 The following is a letter from Dr. Norman Doidge regarding my personal experience with Parkinson's disease.